xumingming/storm-wiki/Transactional-topologies.md

 #### Partitioned Transactional Spout

 A common kind of transactional spout is one that reads the batches from a set of partitions across many queue brokers.
 For example, this is how [TransactionalKafkaSpout](https://github.com/nathanmarz/storm-contrib/blob/master/storm-kafka/src/jvm/storm/kafka/TransactionalKafkaSpout.java) works.
-The `IPartitionedTransactionalSpout` automates the bookkeeping work of managing the state for each partition to ensure idempotent replayability.
+An `IPartitionedTransactionalSpout` automates the bookkeeping work of managing the state for each partition to ensure idempotent replayability.
 See [the Javadoc](http://nathanmarz.github.com/storm/doc-0.7.0/backtype/storm/transactional/partitioned/IPartitionedTransactionalSpout.html) for more details.

 ### Configuration